JetBrains/intellij-sdk-docs/topics/reference_guide/themes/themes_customize.md

 >
 {type="tip"}

-## Introduction to UI Theme Description File Syntax
+## Introduction to Theme Description File Syntax

 The syntax of a Theme description file follows the JSON open-standard file format of key-value pairs.
-The minimum valid default file is the output of the [DevKit Theme Wizard](themes.md#creating-a-ui-theme-with-the-devkit-theme-wizard).
+The minimum valid default file is the output of the [DevKit Theme Wizard](themes.md#creating-a-theme-with-the-devkit-theme-wizard).
 Adding key-value pairs customizes a Theme.

-UI Theme key-value pairs often use color as the `value`.
+Theme key-value pairs often use color as the `value`.
 Colors are defined by six-digit RGB or eight-digit RGBA hexadecimal notation.

-### UI Theme Reference Implementations
+### Theme Reference Implementations

 When learning new syntax, it is often useful to have some existing implementations for reference.
 For example, refer to the [Theme description file](%gh-ic%/platform/platform-resources/src/themes/HighContrast.theme.json) for the IntelliJ IDEA _High Contrast_ Theme.
-It may also help to review some of the [UI Themes available](https://plugins.jetbrains.com/search?headline=164-theme&tags=Theme) at the JetBrains Marketplace.
+It may also help to review [themes available](https://plugins.jetbrains.com/search?headline=164-theme&tags=Theme) at the JetBrains Marketplace.

 ## Defining Named Colors